 Breakfast of curry today, and went down well.
 In full daylight we now understood why our room seemed so large and also such a plush balcony, we had been upgraded again, to one of the best suites on the top floor.
 I find that Asians are a good judge of social standing.

-We had booked a car and a guide to escort us around the temples today, so we were up early, showered, dressed and eaten in readiness for 8am.
-There was a minor hiccup when a guide introduced himself, but later it became evident that he was someone elses when ours turned up.
-Our car turned ut to be a mini-van, I had stipulated aircon and it was lovely and chilly when we took our seats.
+We had booked a car and a guide to escort us around the temples today, so we were up early, showered, dressed and eaten in readiness for 8 am.
+There was a minor hiccup when a guide introduced himself, but later it became evident that he was someone else when ours turned up.
+Our car turned out to be a mini-van, I had stipulated aircon and it was lovely and chilly when we took our seats.

 While we waited for our driver we chatted to three young Cambodian girls who tried to sell us trinkets.
-One of them had near perfect English at the age of 9yrs.
-I informed them that there was posters inside the restaurant telling diners not to buy trinkets from children, only grown-ups.
+One of them had near-perfect English at the age of 9yrs.
+I informed them that there were posters inside the restaurant telling diners not to buy trinkets from children, only grown-ups.

-Withe brief stop at Victory Gate to photograph the Bridge of Heads we made our way back to the hotel.
+With a brief stop at Victory Gate to photograph the Bridge of Heads, we made our way back to the hotel.

 After showering, we went for an amble around the grounds of the hotel then made our way across the busy road outside and explored the locality.
 We passed a restaurant that took our interest and as we were thinking of where to eat later, we investigated.
-A waiter approached us and informed us that there was a buffet on offer and also that there was Cambodian Dancers and musicians performing at 7pm.
+A waiter approached us and informed us that there was a buffet on offer and also that Cambodian Dancers and musicians were performing at 7 pm.
 Investigating inside there appeared to be a large banqueting hall and stage.
 We promised to return and he promised to save a table.

 The dancers came on stage with lots of slow methodical movements and artistic, meaningful, hand movements, similar in style to Balinese dancing.
 Most of our fellow diners had left long before the show had finished and it is sad to say only Sue and I witnessed the last dance, the conclusion of which I was encouraged to photograph them on the stage.